jlbarksdale/us_travel_checklist/README.md

 # us_travel_checklist

-A flutter app the check off all the states you have viisted in the US.
+A flutter app the check off all the states you have visted in the US.

 ## Getting Started